Configuration API for PubNub Java SDK

 setSecureBooleanOptionaltrueWhen true TLS is enabled.

-setConnectTimeoutIntOptional5How long before the client gives up trying to connect with a subscribe call.
+setConnectTimeoutIntOptional5How long before the client gives up trying to connect with the server.

 The value is in seconds.